fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### POST "/v1/register/"
 Registers a user with a confirmed email.
 A call to this route should have JSON or form-urlencoded with keys "email", "name", "agency", "title", and "password".
 If email does not match an email that has been confirmed, a 400 will be returned.
-This route can only be called after the `confirm_email_token` route.
-After a successful submission this route will require
-`confirm_email_token` to be called again.

 Example input: